aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2022/aspose-words-for-net-22-8-release-notes/_index.md

 There are 143 improvements and fixes in this regular monthly release.
 The most notable are:

 - AZW3 (also called KF8) file format is now supported for import and export.
-- Improved font substitution for chess symbols.
+- Improved font substitution for symbols.
 - Improved the rotation algorithm of axis labels of the charts.

 ## Full List of Issues Covering all Changes in this Release (Reported by .NET Users)